andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/more.md

 </div>
 ```

-Do the same in Details view using the index stored in `selectedRestaurant`:
+Do the same in the *Details* view using the index stored in `selectedRestaurant`:

 ```html {4}
 <!-- retaurant details -->